New Zealand Family Adventures at the Bottom of the World

 After lunching on the most incredible crayfish at a roadside barbeque, we boarded another vessel to watch one of the many Sperm Whales inhabiting the waters off Kaikoura, snapping furiously with our cameras to get the perfect fluke shot each time the enormous creature arched his back for the next dive.
 With Royal Albatross circling overhead, and a family of fur seals escorting us back to shore, it capped off a truly magical day.

-The only downer of course is that they won’t remember a thing.
+The only downer is that they won’t remember a thing.
 Which gives you the perfect excuse to return to paradise when they’re a bit older, and do it all over again.

 by Tom Avery